awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-software-updates.md

 **Note**
 Updating kernels and some packages might depend on whether root access is enabled for the notebook instance\.
 For more information, see [Control root access to a SageMaker notebook instance](nbi-root-access.md)\.

 Notebook instances do not notify you if you are running outdated software\.
-You can check the [Personal Health Dashboard](https://aws.amazon.com/premiumsupport/technology/personal-health-dashboard/) or the security bulletin at [https://aws\.amazon\.com/security/security\-bulletins/ ](https://aws.amazon.com/security/security-bulletins/) for updates\.
+You can check the [Personal Health Dashboard](https://aws.amazon.com/premiumsupport/technology/personal-health-dashboard/) or the security bulletin at [Security Bulletins](http://aws.amazon.com/security/security-bulletins/) for updates\.